 Starting with 6-Bromo-4-chloroquinoline, a two (2) step synthetic scheme was devised where the bromine (Br) synthetic handle was first substituted (with an appropriate boronic acid/ester), followed by the chlorine (Cl) , Figure 1, after testing many different reaction conditions for selectivity.

 Figure 1: Synthesis of quinoline series

-A number of analogs were thus synthesized using the above synthetic strategy, for example, synthesis of the quinoline analog: 2-cyclopentyl-4-(6-(4-(methylsulfonyl)phenyl)quinolin-4-yl)benzoic acid was achieved using this method, Scheme 1.
+A number of analogs were prepared using the above synthetic strategy, for example, the synthesis of 2-cyclopentyl-4-(6-(4-(methylsulfonyl)phenyl)quinolin-4-yl)benzoic acid was achieved using the above described method, Scheme 1.

 Scheme 1: Synthesis of quinoline analog

-Although the synthetic strategy above led to the synthesis of some analogs, it was not without challenges.
+Although this synthetic strategy led to the synthesis of some analogs, it was not without challenges.
 For instance, selectivity for the Br was not always achieved as disubstituted products were common in some cases due to the activated 4-position of the Cl.

 Scheme 2: Synthesis of quinoline analog via new route

 We are also looking to exploring the 7-position of the quinoline with similar substitutions to the 6-position (Figure 2), quinoline derivative 1.
 Other anticipated analogs will include O-alkylations (quinoline derivatives 2 and 3), N-alkylations or peptide couplings or Hartwig-Buchwald aminations (quinolines derivatives 4 and 5) etc. Details of such reactions will be communicated in due course.